inamdarmihir/wav2lip/README.md

    !pip install librosa==0.9.1
    ```

+5. **Prepare Code for Recording Audio (Optional):**

-5. Prepare code for recording audio, if needed.
-This code allows you to record audio directly in the Colab environment.
+   If needed, you can use the provided code to record audio directly within the Colab environment.

+6. **Clear the Output:**

-6. Clear the output to proceed to the next step:
+   Clear the output to proceed to the next step:

    ```python
    from IPython.display import clear_output